 The IRS recently adjusted its tax brackets.
 What does this mean for the average American?

+Have you heard that the IRS adjusted their tax brackets?
 The reason behind the IRS adjusting its tax income brackets for next year is tax consolidation, which aims to simplify the tax code.
 You might have already heard about it.

 What does this mean for you?
 The adjusted tax brackets should make it simpler for you to figure out how much you owe.
 It should also make it easier and faster for the IRS to process tax returns, and it will allow you to pay less in taxes.

 Let’s get into a little more detail about these tax bracket changes so you’ll know what to expect next year.